mattjoyce/obsave/README.md

 This will use the configuration from `~/.config/obsave/custom_config`.

-[!note]
+[!NOTE]
-All option can be specified in the config yaml, except `name` which must be specified as a cli option.
+All option can be specified in the yaml config file, and overwriten by cli options.
+Including Name

 ## Cloning and Building from Source